sheeley/docker-kafka-exhibitor/README.md

 Kafka in Docker
 ===

 This repository provides everything you need to run Kafka in Docker.
+This is based on spotify/kafka but upgraded to kafka 0.8.2.1 and defaults the ADVERTISED_HOST and ADVERTISED_PORT to the local docker0 IP for easy internal linking

 Why?
 ---